ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-overview.md

 # Images in CKEditor 5 (overview)

-CKEditor 5 comes with various tools to insert (upload), resize, style, caption, and link images.
+CKEditor 5 comes with various tools to insert, upload, resize, style, caption, and link images.
 All these features work out of the box with block, inline, and responsive images alike.

 ## Demo